ryanboyd/Igor/README.md

  By default, Igor processes images using your CPU.
 If you want Igor to use your GPU instead (which is *much* faster), you will need to do a little bit of extra setup by following these instructions from the original Alturos.Yolo repo:

  1. Install the latest Nvidia driver for your graphic device
- 2. [Install Nvidia CUDA Toolkit 10.2](https://developer.nvidia.com/cuda-downloads) (must be installed add a hardware driver for cuda support)
+ 2. [Install Nvidia CUDA Toolkit 10.2](https://developer.nvidia.com/cuda-downloads) (must be installed with correct hardware driver for CUDA support)
  3. [Download Nvidia cuDNN v7.6.5 for CUDA 10.2](https://developer.nvidia.com/rdp/cudnn-download)
  4. Copy the `cudnn64_7.dll` into the same folder as igor.exe